faseermr/role_based_auth/README.md

 Follow these steps to run the app on your local machine,

-Assume you have node & mysql installed
+Assume you have node & mongo db installed

     1)  Run "npm install" from the auth-app directory & Run "npm install" from the root directory.